-The SkyQuest is a long-time favorite for many as a good, first-buy telescope.
+The SkyQuest is a long-time favorite of mine and for many others, as a good first-buy telescope.

 But, after 20 years in the market, is it still a good option?

 Optically and mechanically, does it need an upgrade?